Linux directory and file access permissions

 | s | a socket |

-The remaining nine characters are the standard rwx permissions for the owner, group, and others, respectively.
+The following nine characters in the string are the standard rwx permissions for the Owner, Group, and Others, respectively.